 About Call of Duty: Modern Warfare

 Call of Duty: Modern Warfare is a soft reboot of the fan-favorite Modern Warfare series, a sub-series of the original Call of Duty franchise.
-Call of Duty: Modern Warfare 2 received universal acclaim on its release, and Modern Warfare: 3 has been the best-selling Call of Duty game of the entire franchise so far.
+Call of Duty: Modern Warfare 2 received universal acclaim upon its release, and Modern Warfare: 3 has been the best-selling Call of Duty game of the entire franchise so far.
 As such, anticipation for the Call of Duty: Modern Warfare reboot was just as high.

 - Release Date: October 25, 2019